puppetlabs-toy-chest/puppet-quest-guide/quests/forge_modules.md

 To give the Puppet master access to the classes defined by this module, we'll need to install it into the **modulepath**.
-If you take a look at the Forge page for the module, you'll see there there are two methods of installation listed.
+If you take a look at the Forge page for the module, you'll see there there are two methods of installation listed, the `puppet module` tool and a Puppetfile.

 ![results](../assets/forge_results.png)

-Though managing modules with a Puppetfile is the preferred workflow, we'll save discussion of this method for a later quest where we can cover the reasons for it in more detail.
 For now, look at the second instruction for installation with the `puppet module` tool.
 This tool will simply download the module from the Forge and place the full module directory into your Puppet master's modulepath.

 It's important to be aware of what version of a module you install.
 This ensures that the Puppet code you apply in production, for example, actually